Udai-Senevirathne/My_portfolio/README.md

 - **Tablet**: 640px - 1024px
 - **Desktop**: > 1024px

-## 🤝 Contributing

-While this is a personal portfolio, suggestions and feedback are welcome!

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -m 'Add some improvement'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.